vcflib/bio-vcf/README.md

 Add or modify the sample file name in the INFO fields:

-  bio-vcf --rewrite 'rec.info.sample=mytest' < mytest.vcf
+  bio-vcf --rewrite 'rec.info["sample"]="mytest"' < mytest.vcf

+To remove/select 3 samples and create a new file:

+  bio-vcf --samples 0,1,3 < mytest.vcf

 ## RDF output